i-can-not-program/randgenuntil/README.md

 ### Contributing

-Please tell me if you think anything is wrong with it by creating an issue or if you fixed it, a pull request.
+If something is wrong with the code, there is a bug, or you want a feature, open a pull request if you fixed or made it, otherwise open an issue.
-If you created a new feature you can also create a pull request.